 Animals were used to work the farms and became a food source.
 Do you see the vicious cycle?

 That leads us to today.
 Veganism vs meat-eaters Vegans may be trying to solve a problem with increased agriculture that may be a major cause of the problems they seek to address.

-Again I discuss this in more debt in “How Wheat Domesticated Humans, Left Us Dying To Be Gluten-Free“.
+Again I discuss this in more depth in “How Wheat Domesticated Humans, Left Us Dying To Be Gluten-Free“.

 Veganism Vs Meat-Eaters, did you find this truly shocking?